neoforged/Documentation/docs/worldgen/biomemodifier.md

 ### None

 This Biome Modifier has no operation and will do no modification.
 Pack makers and players can use this in a Datapack to disable mods' Biome Modifiers by overriding their Biome Modifier jsons with the below.
-There is no Datagen code to make this modifier.

 <Tabs>
   <TabItem value="json" label="JSON" default>